PashavanBijlert/MuSkeMo/README.md

 ![Horse multipanel figure](./MuSkeMo%20manual/figures/Multipanel%20figure%20cropped.png?raw=true)

 Build and visualize musculoskeletal models in [Blender](https://www.blender.org/).
-The plugin has been tested in Blender versions between 4.1-4.5.
+The plugin has been tested in Blender versions between 4.1-4.5, and the 5.0 Beta (for which support is currently experimental).

 To download: Navigate to the [releases page](https://github.com/PashavanBijlert/MuSkeMo/releases) and download the most recent version of "MuSkeMo.zip".
 The .zip file is used to install the plugin, but also contains a folder with utility functions (e.g., for OpenSim conversion).